 - The consumer omnichannel refers to how consumers now interact and communicate with companies and brands through various channels (mobile phone, social media, websites, etc.) If all this data is not analyzed, then businesses miss the opportunity to send customized promotions that are aligned with the tastes and habits of individual consumers.

 - The steady rise of online sales portals has forced physical retailers to provide versatile solutions of the same quality, reliability, and speed as e-commerce giants.

-- With time, consumers adopt new lifestyles.
-For example, many consumers today are concerned with adopting healthy lifestyles, such as, following a vegan diet, or only consuming products that are eco-friendly and chemical-free.
+- Over time, consumers adopt new lifestyles.
+For example, many consumers today are concerned with adopting healthy lifestyles, such as following a vegan diet, or only consuming products that are eco-friendly and chemical-free.
 Consumers want new products and they have the power to influence the type of products that are sold.